richnusgeeks/richnusgeeks.github.io/index.md

 ### About RichNusGeeks Tecnologies Pvt Ltd :

+- Group of Internationally Seasoned Professionals from Business and IT Industry

 - Cloud Computing, IoT and Artificial Intelligence Tech Trainings, Team Building, Tech Consulting